 Why Vienna is called City of Music?
-Why was Vienna a magnet for composers, musicians and singers.?
-Which Viennese music institutions are world wide known?
+Why is Vienna a magnet for composers, musicians and singers?
+Which Viennese music institutions are worldwide known?
 On my Music Tour Vienna you will get the answers.
 You will learn where Josef Haydn sang as a child, where Wolfgang Amadeus Mozart lived, where Ludwig van Beethoven’s music was performed and where Franz Schubert took walks.
 Feel the atmosphere of a city, which had a great importance in the musical world.

 “…this (…Vienna) is the best place in the world for my profession…”, wrote Wolfgang Amadeus Mozart to his father Leopold in April 1781.

 A customized tour with special emphasis on a composer or on a musical subject of your choice is welcome upon request.